 All water quality, gas, and leachate monitoring records are required to be maintained for at least ten years.
+Background water quality records shall be maintained for the design period of the landfill.

 In accordance with various Environmental Protection Agency (EPA), Southwest Florida Water Management District (SWFWMD), and the Florida Department of Environmental Protection (FDEP) rules, regulations and permits, the Landfill must conduct various field monitoring /maintenance activities and submit reports on a scheduled basis.
 The following information is intended as an overview of required activities and reports and is also addressed in individual subsections regarding the activity or program.